-1) PLANT NATIVE, POLLINATOR-FRIENDLY SPECIES.
 Whether you have room for a window box or an acre, you can create habitat for pollinators!
 Urban and suburban gardens attract a diverse pollinator community, as long as they have adequate food throughout the summer.
-Check out our list of native plants to grow for year-round food for pollinators and learn more our blog post about how to create a pollinator refuge in your yard.
-You can also watch our video about planting native species for native pollinators, Gardener or Guardian?
-You can be both!
+Check our our list of native plants to grow for year-round food for pollinators and learn more in our blog post about how to create a pollinator refuge in your yard.

 Xerces Society guide for the Northeast Region